leiachung41/leiachung41.github.io/README.md

 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Cat_Clicker/" target="_blank">prePF/Cat_Clicker/</a>

 #### Find your Future Home
-- Description: This is application featuring a map of finding my future home.
-I used Google Maps API function to develop this application.
+- Description: This is application featuring a kind of real estate map.
+I used Google Maps API functions to develop this application.
+It included that several home listings and it can show and hide by its button.
+It can draw a shape to search within it for homes.
+When you enter you favorite area, it can zoom the area.
+It featured that finding ideal homes by commuting a certain spot.
+Also, it can search for nearby places you want.

-In this project, I developed a single-page application featuring a map of my neighbourhood.
-I then added functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.
-I used a skill that design patterns assist in developing a manageable codebase.
-Also, I used frameworks that it can decrease the time required developing an application and provide a number of utilities.

 - Key Points: HTML, CSS, JavaScript, jQuery, Google Maps API
 - Final Result: <a href="https://leiachung41.github.io/prePF/Find_your_Future_Home/index12.html" target="_blank">Find your Future Home</a>
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Find_your_Future_Home/" target="_blank">prePF/Find_your_Future_Home/</a>